mchevalier2/crestr/README.md

 commit](https://img.shields.io/github/last-commit/mchevalier2/crestr)]()
 <!-- badges: end -->

+#

 <hr />

-The goal of crestr is to produce probabilistic reconstructions of past climate change from fossil assemblage data.
-The approach is based on the estimation of conditional responses of studies bioproxy studied to climate paramters.
-These responses take the form of probability density functions (*pdfs*).
-The details of the method have been described in [Chevalier *et al.* (2014)](http://www.doi.org/10.5194/cp-10-2081-2014) and the calibrated data presented in [Chevalier (2019)](http://www.doi.org/10.1016/j.gloplacha.2019.01.016).
+The goal of crestr is to enable probabilistic reconstructions of past climate change from fossil assemblage data.
+The approach is based on the estimation of conditional responses of different bioproxies to various climate parameters.
+Theseresponses take the form of probability density functions (*pdfs*).
+The detailsof the method have been described in [Chevalier *et al.* (2014)](http://www.doi.org/10.5194/cp-10-2081-2014) and the calibrated data presented in [Chevalier (2019)](http://www.doi.org/10.1016/j.gloplacha.2019.01.016).